mdlincoln/mdlincoln.github.io/_posts/2015-01-26-unsustainable-museum-data.md

 I am starting to see this as a crucial problem in the world of museum data.
 We've been duly excited about the rapid adoption of APIs by [many museums, libraries, and other archives][apis] as a way to make their collections data available in a machine-friendly way.[^1]
-For example, the Cooper Hewitt museum [has made a splash with its particularly rich and well-integrated API][ch].
+For example, the Cooper-Hewitt museum [has made a splash with its particularly rich and well-integrated API][ch].
 This format makes excellent sense for generating human-readable websites or mobile apps, which only ever need to display a little information at a time.
 They're also great for relaying information that may change frequently, such as the current display location of a work of art.